sourcefuse/loopback4-notifications/README.md

 }
 ```

-There are some additional configurations needed in order to allow SNS to connect to Twilio.
+There are some additional configurations needed in order to connect to Twilio.
 You need to add them as below.
 Make sure these are added before the provider binding.

 ```ts
 import {